flutter/plugins/packages/camera/camera_web/README.md

 ### Depend on the package

-This package is not an [endorsed implementation](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#endorsed-federated-plugin) of the google_maps_flutter plugin yet, so you'll need to [add it explicitly](https://pub.dev/packages/camera_web/install).
+This package is not an [endorsed implementation](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#endorsed-federated-plugin) of the camera plugin yet, so you'll need to [add it explicitly](https://pub.dev/packages/camera_web/install).

 ## Example